ZafarRasool/RAG/README.md

 # RAG
-RAG Exporation

-Basic RAG Implementation: Basic implementation is currently available using LlamaIndex
+Basic RAG Implementation using Ollama and LlamaIndex